ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/4th Level/Neural Overload.md

 - **Duration**:
 	- Instant.
 - **Effects**:
+	- *You transmit very specific psychic waves at a creature, trying to excite neural heat buildup in their brain into a much more dangerous version.*
-	- You excite neural heat within a creature in range, the creature must make a Wisdom saving throw to steel themselves against the neural heat.
+	- The target creature must make a Wisdom saving throw to resist the neural excitement.
-		- On a failure, the creature takes 1 psychic damage for each neural heat they have, they then lose all generated [[Neural Heat]].
+		- On a failure, they lose all [[Neural Heat]] and take damage scaling with the amount lost.
-		- On a success, the creature takes half as much damage and loses half of their generated [[Neural Heat]].
+		- On a success, they lose a portion of their [[Neural Heat]] and take damage scaling with the amount lost.
+		- The neural heat lost is rounded up.
+- **Stats**:
+	- 1 Psychic Damage per Neural Heat Lost.
+	- 100% of Neural Heat Lost on Failed Save.
+	- 60% of Neural Heat Lost on Successful Save.
 - **Upcasting**:
 	- You cannot upcast this psycast.